Healthy or toxic: who decides what your relationship with the digital will be?

 As written in an article for The New York Times written by Matt Richtel, Letita James (the contemporary attourney general for NY) shares that “Meta has profited from children’s pain by intentionally designing its platforms with manipulative features that make children addicted to their platforms while lowering their self-esteem. (…) Social media companies, including Meta, have contributed to a national youth mental health crisis and they must be held accountable”.

 In response to the lawsuit, Meta has defended its practices, stating that they have made numerous efforts to create a safer online environment for young users.
-The company’s statement reflects their disappointment with the lawsuit, suggesting that they would prefer a collaboration which could lead to establishing clearer age-appropriate standards.
+The company’s statement reflects their disappointment with the lawsuit, suggesting that they would prefer a collaboration which could lead to establishing clearer age-appropriate standards, rather than getting accused.

-Of course, although it is easier said than done, the solution to the problem would be a well-balanced relationship with these social media sites.
+Of course, although it is easier said than done, the solution to the problem would be a well-balanced relationship with the digital world.
 That relationship however is hard to achieve (especially for young people) and companies like Meta seem to be quite unhelpful when it comes to it.
 It is safe to conclude that the internet, when used effectively, offers incredible benefits, including fostering connections and providing valuable information.
 However, as Dr. Greenfield points out, “the internet is a giant hypodermic, and the content… are the psychoactive drugs”.